ReginFell/SwipeableLayout/README.md

         SwipeableLayout swipeableLayout = (SwipeableLayout) findViewById(R.id.swipeableLayout);

         swipeableLayout.setOnLayoutPercentageChangeListener(new OnLayoutPercentageChangeListener() {
-           //OnLayoutPercentageChange return value from 0 to 1, where 0 - view not swiped, 1 - view swiped to action
+            //OnLayoutPercentageChange return value from 0 to 1,
+            //where 0 - view not swiped, 1 - view swiped to action
         });
         swipeableLayout.setOnSwipedListener(new OnLayoutSwipedListener() {
             @Override